kizniche/Mycodo/mycodo-manual.md

 Frequently Asked Questions
 ==========================

+*What should I do if I have an issue?*

+First, read though this manual to make sure you understand how the system works and you're using the system properly.
+Also check out the [Mycodo Wiki](https://github.com/kizniche/Mycodo/wiki).
+You may even want to look through recent [GitHub Issues](https://github.com/kizniche/Mycodo/issues).
+If you haven't resolved your issue by this point, make a [New GitHub Issue](https://github.com/kizniche/Mycodo/issues/new) describing the issue and attaching a sufficient amount of evidence (screenshots, log files, etc.) to aid in diagnosing the issue.

+* * * * *

+*How do I add an Input (like a sensor) to the system if it's not currently supported?*

+Currently, adding an Input device that's not currently supported can be achieved by two different methods:

+The first involves editing several internal Mycodo files.
+There has been effort to make the addition process as simple as possible.
+See the [Adding Support for a New Input](https://github.com/kizniche/Mycodo/wiki/Adding-Support-for-a-New-Input) Wiki page for how to do this.
+All changes will be lost during an upgrade, therefore it is suggested to make a GitHub pull request with your changes to permanently integrate them into Mycodo.

+The second way to add an Input is to create a script that obtains and returns a numerical value when executed in the linux system of the Raspberry Pi.
+This script may be configured to be executed by a "Linux Command" Input type.
+This will periodically execute the command and store the returned value to the database for use with the rest of the Mycodo system.

+* * * * *

 *How do I set up simple regulation?*

 Here is how I generally set up Mycodo to monitor and regulate: